 BONUS: Bray Cliff Loop Walk to Summit

-Hikers who want to experience both the Bray Cliff Trail and the Bray Hill Summit can complete the Bray Loop Trail.
+Hikers who want to experience both the cliff trek and the summit can complete the Bray Loop Trail.

 We recommend starting on the Bray Cliff Walk Path, traveling south toward Greystones.
 At the headland with the Eire 8 Stone Sign, take the trail on the right that goes up the steep hillside towards Gorse Hill Centre.

-Go through the gate and enter the meadow (where farm animals graze) and continue north on the trail to the next gate and on to the Bray Head Cross.
-Complete the loop by taking a trail down through the forest, back to the parking lot towards the Bray Promenade.
+Go through the gate and enter the meadow (where farm animals graze) and continue north to the next gate and on to Bray Head Cross.
+Complete the loop down through the forest, back to the parking lot towards Bray Promenade.

 The total distance of the Bray Head Loop Walk is about 3.5 miles and it should take about 2 hours, depending on your pace.